Luke-Nicklin/mildew-detection-in-cherry-leaves/README.md

 ## CRISP-DM

 CRISP-DM (Cross-Industry Standard Process for Data Mining) is a widely used methodology for data minig projects.
-It provides a structured framework that organisers data mining into 6 phases:
+It provides a structured framework that organises data mining into 6 phases:

 - Business understanding
 - Data understanding